oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 .. _iamauth:

-Connecting Using OCI IAM Token Based Authentication
+Connecting Using OCI IAM Token-Based Authentication
 ---------------------------------------------------

 Oracle Cloud Infrastructure (OCI) Identity and Access Management (IAM) provides its users with a centralized database authentication and authorization system.
 Using this authentication method, users can use the database access token issued by OCI IAM to authenticate to the Oracle Cloud Database.
-Both Thin and Thick modes of the python-oracledb driver support OCI IAM token based authentication.
+Both Thin and Thick modes of the python-oracledb driver support OCI IAM token-based authentication.

 When using python-oracledb in Thick mode, Oracle Client libraries 19.14 (or later), or 21.5 (or later) are needed.

-OCI IAM token based authentication can be used for both standalone connections and connection pools.
+OCI IAM token-based authentication can be used for both standalone connections and connection pools.
 Tokens can be specified using the connection parameter introduced in python-oracledb 1.1.
-Users of earlier python-oracledb versions can alternatively use :ref:`OCI IAM Token Based Authentication Connection Strings
+Users of earlier python-oracledb versions can alternatively use :ref:`OCI IAM Token-Based Authentication Connection Strings
 <iamauthconnstr>`.

 OCI IAM Token Generation and Extraction